 2. In a mixing bowl, sift together the flour, baking soda, spices and salt.
 Set aside.

-3. In the bowl of an electric stand mixer, cream together the butter, brown sugar, honey, and vanilla at high speed until light and fluffy.
+3. In the bowl of an electric stand mixer, combine the yogurt, softened butter, brown sugar, and vanilla at high speed until light and fluffy.
 Add eggs, one at a time, beating well after each addition.

-4. Using a low speed, add the flour mixture alternately with the yogurt, beating until mixture is smooth.
+4. Using a low speed, add the flour mixture- a little at a time – into the yogurt mixture, beating until mixture is smooth.
+Fold in chopped nuts, if using.

 To serve: dust with confectioner’s sugar, if desired.